9 types of office layouts with pros and cons

 Open offices feature large, unenclosed spaces with minimal partitions, encouraging collective work.
 Desks are typically arranged in clusters, promoting interaction and collaboration.

-Pros of an open office layout
+What are the pros of an open office layout?

 It facilitates communication and teamwork and creates a fun, engaging environment.
 Open offices are often more cost-effective and flexible because they can be reconfigured.
 They also use space more efficiently and foster a sense of community.

-Cons of an open office design
+What are the cons of an open office layout?

 3. Cubicle office layout